harrisonmuskat/local-first/README.md

 ## Project details
 Currently in initial phase trying to set up the back end with Ruby on Rails.
 Front end will be build with React.

+##  Interested in collaborating?

+This project is a open source collaboration.
+We are currently working as a group at Code For Boston on Tuesday Nights.
+Feel free to stop by!

 ## Steps to get it running
 `clone repository`
 `bundle install`